mljs/global-spectral-deconvolution/README.md

 #### minMaxRatio=0.00025 (0-1)

 Threshold to determine if a given peak should be considered as a noise, bases on its relative height compared to the highest peak.

-#### broadRatio=0.00 (0-1)

-If `broadRatio` is higher than 0, then all the peaks which second derivative smaller than `broadRatio * maxAbsSecondDerivative` will be marked with the soft mask equal to true.

 #### noiseLevel=0 (-inf, inf)